According to a report by Nielsen, seventy-three percent of eco-friendly millennials are willing to pay more for

 For example, an energy audit may reveal that some of your appliances need to be replaced with new, energy-efficient ones.
 In such a case, the appliance updating recommendations made by the auditors may be subject to partial or even complete coverage by your state.

 A great way to support mindfulness and sustainability within your workplace is by having a recycling program.
 From your workspaces to the kitchen, provide education on how to dispose of waste responsibly through clear signs on designated waste stations.
 This will ensure that employees can easily distinguish which items belong in the compost, recycling, and trash bin.

 Another great way to encourage people to recycle more is by using recycled products in your business.
 For instance, you can switch to post-consumer waste products such as packaging, printing paper, napkins, and toilet paper.
 Similarly, you can reduce the carbon footprint of your construction projects by using recycled construction materials.
 For example, you can save a few trees by using newspaper wood instead of regular wood when redesigning your workplace.

 Over the last two decades, solar has become the cheapest and most abundant form of energy in the US.
 The cost of solar energy has gone down significantly as the government and private sector works together to encourage more public use of renewable energy.
 Moreover, the advent of hydrogen storage technology can further enhance the efficiency of your solar power system by storing excess energy produced during peak sunlight hours for later use.

 If you want to install solar panels in your business, your project will be granted a federal tax credit of up to 30 percent, and other state-based reward programs and incentives will cover some of the remaining costs.
+Pairing your solar installation with a hydrogen storage system could allow you to maximize your renewable energy utilization.
+The surplus of solar energy can be transformed into hydrogen, a safely storable and transportable asset that can be sold on the market.
+That’s right.
 Some states may even allow you to sell your excess energy to local utilities, giving your business an extra revenue stream.